 Defensive operations: Most fires don't get to this point, but when they do, firefighters fight the fire from the outside with streams from turrets and tower ladder master streams.
 This apartment fire likely spread out of control because severe storms and flooding prevented an adequate number of firefighters and equipment from getting to the fire early.

 Firefighting can be divided into two methods: Interior attack and outside defensive mode.
 When firefighter staffing is adequate, and a fire is attacked early, firefighters go for the interior attack.
-They ventilate the building and get inside with self-contained breathing apparatus to reach the seat of the fire.
-The fire is knocked and fire loss is stopped.
+They may ventilate the building at the proper time and get inside with self-contained breathing apparatus to reach the seat of the fire.
+They may initially hit the fire from the outside with a powerful stream of water, then progress with an interior attack.
+Ultimately, the fire is knocked and fire loss is stopped.

 Out of control fires are fought defensively because they are too dangerous to fight with an interior attack.
 They get beyond the control of an interior attack because they spread for a long time undetected, they are fanned by high winds, or they are initiated by a spectacular ignition or unusual event, such as a fuel tank explosion or plane crash, etc. Fire loss usually involves severe or total destruction of the structure.